Grötzsch's theorem

 In the mathematical field of graph theory, Grötzsch's theorem is the statement that every triangle-free planar graph can be colored with only three colors.
 According to the four-color theorem, every graph that can be drawn in the plane without edge crossings can have its vertices colored using at most four different colors, so that the two endpoints of every edge have different colors, but according to Grötzsch's theorem only three colors are needed for planar graphs that do not contain three mutually adjacent vertices.

 History

 The theorem is named after German mathematician Herbert Grötzsch, who published its proof in 1959.

 Grötzsch's original proof was complex.
 Berge (1960) attempted to simplify it but his proof was erroneous.

+In 1989, Richard Steinberg and Dan Younger formulated and proved a planar dual version of the theorem: a 3-edge-connected planar graph (or more generally a planar graph with no bridges and at most three 3-edge cuts) has a nowhere-zero 3-flow.

 In 2003, Carsten Thomassen derived an alternative proof from another related theorem: every planar graph with girth at least five is 3-list-colorable.
 However, Grötzsch's theorem itself does not extend from coloring to list coloring: there exist triangle-free planar graphs that are not 3-list-colorable.

 In 2012, Nabiha Asghar gave a new and much simpler proof of the theorem that is inspired by Thomassen's work.

-In 1989, Richard Steinberg and Dan Younger gave the first correct proof, in English, of the dual version of this theorem.